Prune plum

 The prune plum (Prunus domestica subsp. domestica) is a fruit-bearing tree, or its fruit.
 It is a subspecies of the plum Prunus domestica.
 The freestone fruit is especially popular in Central Europe.

 Names

 The fruit is known under various regional names, including "blue plum", "damask plum", "sugar plum", and "German prune".
 It is called Zwetschge (/ˈtsvɛtʃɡə/, plural Zwetschgen) and similar words in German-speaking regions.
 The German names, and English damson for a similar fruit, are thought ultimately to derive from postulated Vulgar Latin *davascena, altered from damascena, meaning "of Damascus".
+In Alsace they are known as quetsches and an eau de vie is made with them.

 Description

 The prune plum tree is often found in streuobstwiesen.
 It grows to 6–10 m in height; older trees have spreading branches.
 The bark is brownish.
 The leaf is simple, 4–10 cm long, alternate, petiolate, crenulate, and elliptic.
 The blossom appears in April and May in the Northern Hemisphere, before or with foliation, and is white, greenish-white, or yellowish-green on two or three downy pedicels.
 The fruit is a freestone drupe.
 It is less round than other plums, its ends are more pointed and the groove is less pronounced.

 The freestone fruit is similar to, but distinct from, the clingstone damson (Prunus domestica subsp. insititia).